The Bank of Tetris? Finance gets video-game revamp

 The tasks - creating work projects, inviting employees to collaborate and setting up appointments to work on a project - are designed to improve efficiency, which Brilly sees as key to a small business’s survival.
 As the customer completes tasks, its score goes up and the loan’s interest rate goes down.

-One customer, Miodrag Golubovic, who owns travel agency i.Fly, told Reuters the benefits were twofold: the tasks made his company more organised and the funding rate was attractive.
+One customer, Miodrag Golubovic, who owns travel agency i.Fly, told Reuters the benefits were twofold: the tasks made his company more organized and the funding rate was attractive.

 Loans range from 100,000 to 500,000 euros on average, according to Brilly.
 The default rate on Amikod’s 15 million-euro ($20.5 million) loan book is a low 3.6 percent, helped by the fact that borrowers also pledge invoices as collateral.